Chief Wildlife Wardens can declare wild boars vermin; no need to amend wildlife law: Union minister | Headlines

 A state ministerial delegation had visited Wayanad on Tuesday on the directions of Chief Minister Pinarayi Vijayan and discussed remedial proposals during a meeting attended by the local people's representatives and officials.

-Prior to that, Congress leader and Wayanad MP Rahul Gandhi and Governor Arif Mohammed Khan had visited the family members of those killed in recent animal attacks.
+Prior to that, Governor Arif Mohammed Khan had visited the family members of those killed in the recent animal attacks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)